helloandre/andrebluehs.net/_posts/2012-05-10-converting-avi-to-mp4-with-ffmpeg.md

 I wanted to convert a file from AVI (mpeg2, mp3) to MP4 (mpeg4, aac) to be able to play it on another device (one without VLC).
 I found a 'helpful' post on how to [do this](http://www.catswhocode.com/blog/19-ffmpeg-commands-for-all-needs), but the commands were for a much much older (2008) version of ffmpeg.
 I then came across a [ubuntu forums post](http://ubuntuforums.org/showthread.php?t=1328537) that used the same commands but updated for the neweer (but still 2009) version of ffmpeg.
 After a little more fiddling, I finally found something that worked fantastic!

+# updated 2017-02-12

+There are some new kids in town when it comes to best practices.

+First of all we want to use the [built-in AAC encoder](http://trac.ffmpeg.org/wiki/Encode/AAC#NativeFFmpegAACencoder) with ffmpeg now.
+Secondly we want to use.

+Secondly we want to use H.264 instead of `-vcodec mpeg4` and just let it do it's thing without messing with the bitrate.
+Also, we want to use a [Constant Rate Factor](http://slhck.info/articles/crf) for h.264.

+# TL;DR

+### If you don't know what most or all of the below command means, you should probably read this entire post first.

+    ffmpeg -i input.avi -c:a aac -b:a 128k -c:v libx264 -crf 23 output.mp4

+thanks to Werner Robitza for motivating me to update this and researching the new hotness.

+#original post from 2012-05-10

 # Caveats:

  - I ran the below command on OSX with ffmpeg installed from homebrew.
 YMMV as far as codec availability goes.
  - I got up to ~200 frames per second on a Macbook Air with a 1.7 Gh i5, which took a 2.25 hour movie about 30 minutes to complete.

-# TL;DR

-### If you don't know what most or all of the below command means, you should probably read this entire post first.

 If you've already got ffmpeg and an appropriate aac encoder, here's the ffmpeg command you'll need:

+NOTE: this is the old and busted command. see updated command above.

-    ffmpeg -i input.avi -acodec libfaac -b:a 128k -vcodec mpeg4 -b:v 1200k -flags +aic+mv4 output.mp4
+    ~ffmpeg -i input.avi -acodec libfaac -b:a 128k -vcodec mpeg4 -b:v 1200k -flags +aic+mv4 output.mp4~

 # The long story